Why Dayara Bugyal turns into a Fairyland in Winter

 4. Backpack offloading: Indiahikes expects all trekkers to carry their own backpacks.
 All common gear will be carried by the support team.
 If for some reason a trekker is unable to carry his or her backpack, he/she can offload the same by paying an additional charge.

 Backpack offloading charge is Rs 250 per day + 5% GST.
 Partial offloading is not allowed.
 Charges will vary for last minute on slope offloading.
 The backpack cannot weigh more than 9 kg.
 No suitcases/strolleys/duffel bags will be allowed.
+Online offloading in advance is possible up to two days prior to the trek start date.

 5. Emergency during trek: In a trek a medical emergency or any other emergency may arise.
 If for any reason you are sent down from the trek then Indiahikes will make arrangements for your return to the base camp or nearest road head.
 A staff will accompany you.
 He may not be a trained personnel.